michelin/kstreamplify/README.md

 }
 ```

-From your `main` method, create a `KafkaStreamsInitializer` instance and initialize it with your `KafkaStreamsStarter` child class:
+From your `main` method, initialize `KafkaStreamsInitializer` with your `KafkaStreamsStarter` implementation:

 ```java
 public class MainKstreamplify {